nanome-ai/nanome-lib/doc/source/installation.rst

 Upon installation, nanome-lib adds two useful command line functions to your PATH.

 * ``nanome-setup-plugins``: Sets default system wide configs for your plugin.
-See `Arguments` section for configurable arguments
+See `Arguments` section for configurable values
 * ``nanome-plugin-init``: Asks for plugin name and description, and sets up boilerplate code to quickly get started.

 ***************